abdelhalim-yasser/Top-Interview-150/Segregate Even and Odd numbers/Readme.md

 3. Overwrite the original array with the new ordering.

 This ensures all even numbers come first, followed by all odd numbers.

-> **Note**: Using sorting ensures the even/odd groups are in increasing order, though the problem may not require this strict ordering.

 ---